rpm-software-management/dnf/doc/conf_ref.rst

     URLs of a GPG key files that can be used for signing metadata and packages of this repository, empty by default.
 If a file can not be verified using the already imported keys, import of keys from this option is attempted and the keys are then used for verification.

+``name``
+    string

+    A human-readable name of the repository.
+Defaults to the ID of the repository.

 .. _repo_priority-label:

 ``priority``